April

 at the time, and so I can't speak for the general opinions or consensus

-of astrologers anticipating the historic alignment occurring in the sign
+of astrologers anticipating the historic alignment occurring in the

-was about to be ushered in - and that in this glorious enlightenment
+good will was about to be ushered in - and that in this glorious enlightenment

 of humanity, peace would rule the planet Earth.